nvim-flutter/flutter-tools.nvim/README.md

 files in that directory.
 If for some reason you would like this behaviour set `analysisExcludedFolders = {}` You cannot/should not edit the files in the sdk directly so diagnostic analysis of these file is pointless.

+**Exclude Note for Windows:**
+To ignore packages installed with pub, consider adding `vim.fn.expand("$HOME/AppData/Local/Pub/Cache")` to `analysisExcludedFolders` if you are using PowerShell.

 #### Flutter binary

 In order to run flutter commands you _might_ need to pass either a _path_ or a _command_ to the plugin so it can find your